raboonik/EEDM/README.md

 # Eigenenergy Decomposition Method (EEDM)
 EEDM is an exact 3D method of breaking down the total energy density associated with compound nonlinear gravitational ideal-MHD disturbances into the energy contributions carried by each eigenmode.
 For more details, see [Paper 1](https://iopscience.iop.org/article/10.3847/1538-4357/ad3bb6/meta), [Paper 2](https://iopscience.iop.org/article/10.3847/1538-4357/ad8dc8/meta) , and [Paper 3](https://iopscience.iop.org/article/10.3847/1538-4357/adc917).
-For the MPI-parallelized domain decomposition, the [AutoParallelizePy](https://github.com/raboonik/AutoParallelizePy) python plug-in is used.
+For the MPI-parallelized domain decomposition, the [AutoParallelizePy](https://github.com/raboonik/AutoParallelizePy) Python plug-in is used.

 # Author information
 Axel Raboonik